smings/last-email-address-validator/README.txt

 If an email address passes through all these tests, we know for sure, that it the a real email address that can be reached by your WordPress instance.

-Currently "Last Email Validator" integrates with:
+Currently "Last Email Address Validator" integrates with:
 * WordPress user registration
 * [WordPress comments](https://www.wpbeginner.com/glossary/comment/)
 * [WordPress Trackbacks](https://www.wpbeginner.com/beginners-guide/what-why-and-how-tos-of-trackbacks-and-pingbacks-in-wordpress/)